Album Artwork , Various Artists

 Flying Machines are so called because Alex’s Father – Roger Munk – was a renowned expert in the field of lighter-than-air technology and the inventor and pioneer behind a new generation of airships, Hybrid Air Vehicles, and it was from his work that we developed the concept for the artwork.

-We produced the design for a set of albums to be released by Sadhu Guru Boishnob Recordings – a label dedicated to producing high quality field recordings to preserve and continue the traditional Baul-Fakir songs and music from Bengal.
+A set of albums released by Sadhu Guru Boishnob Recordings – a label dedicated to producing high quality field recordings to preserve and continue the traditional Baul-Fakir songs and music from Bengal.